TimPin28/cookit/README.md

   ```shell
   git clone https://github.com/TimPin28/cookit
   ```
-2. Navigate to the directory where forked the local copy of APDEV.
+2. Navigate to the directory where forked the local copy of cookit.
   ```shell
   cd cookit
   ```